-Homelessness is not inevitable but the number of people facing homelessness in Wales has been rising.
+Homelessness is not inevitable but the number of people facing homelessness in Wales remains high.
 We have the power to change this.
 Together, we can turn the tide.

 Every day here at Crisis in Wales, we see the traumatic impact of homelessness.
 Homelessness can affect all aspects of people’s lives - our mental and physical wellbeing, work, education and our relationships.